globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 ::
   X-Robots-Tag: noarchive

-For high sensitive projects where the platform is inteded to remain ``hidden`` and commuicated to possible whistleblowers directly the platform could be as well configured to disable indexing completely.
+For high sensitive projects where the platform is intended to remain ``hidden`` and communicated to possible whistleblowers directly the platform could be as well configured to disable indexing completely.

 The following is the HTTP header injected in this case:
 ::